codecap/cloud-workshops/src/k8s-fundamentals.md

 * Observability
 * Extendible
 * Integrations (Cloud, DNS, Certificates, Auth, Secrets)

 ---
-# Why it's possibie?
+# Why is it possible?

-* Why so many advantages over Docker(Swarm)?
+* Why so many advantages over Docker(Compose/Swarm)?
-* The price is complexity
+* The price is the complexity
 * K8S - is extandible API

 ---